p-shekhar/marketplace-policies-code/README.md

 This repository reproduces the empirical artifacts for the paper:

-**From Auction Replay to Launch Readiness: A Decision-Support Framework for Ads Marketplace Policies**
+**Paper: From Auction Replay to Launch Readiness: A Decision-Support Framework for Ads Marketplace Policies**

 The code is organized as a small, object-oriented Python package.
 It reads the original local iPinYou archive, rebuilds the bid-opportunity panels, runs the nuisance-model and assumption-aware off-policy evaluation workflow used in the paper, regenerates the paper figures and result tables, validates the decision claims, and creates a clean reproduction bundle that can be archived with the paper or uploaded to GitHub.